BrenoAqua/Float-Cards/README.md

 ## Features

-- Floating window
-- Option to keep the window always on top
+- Floating window with an option to keep it always on top
 - Syncs with the main Anki window and closes along with the deck
+- Option to enable or disable custom animations
 - Support for light/dark themes
 - Keyboard hotkey support, allowing multiple hotkeys for the same function
 - Scheduling with configurable intervals and auto-close functionality
-- Custom background image support with opacity control
+- Custom background image support with opacity control and image rotation
+- Batch Image Conversion to WebP
 - Configurable button visibility and styling
-- Minimal interface
 - Content scaling (50-200%)
-- Hardware acceleration and image optimization
+- Hardware acceleration
 - Quick loading of next cards
 - Remembers position, content scaling and window memory between sessions
+- Minimal interface

 ## Installation